-Last weekend, Stuart and I took part in Thunder Run, a 24 hour running relay that takes place in Derbyshire.
+Last weekend, Stuart and I took part in Thunder Run 2015, a 24-hour running relay that takes place in Derbyshire.
 It’s the 4th time that we’ve taken part in this event, so we knew what to expect.
 Liz, Suzanne and Jenny also ran (as members of two Run Camp teams).
 Stuart has previously run with some competitive male 5 teams, whereas I’ve usually been in mixed teams of 6-8.
 This time, we were in a mixed ability team of 7.

-My first 10km was fairly difficult as much of the course is on a camber and the mud was extremely slippery.
-Also, as Stu had run quite a quick lap, I had set out fairly early and there were lots of runners who were faster than me who needed to overtake.
-I decided to take it steady as I wanted to be able to do several more laps and also didn’t want to risk injury.
+My first 10km was fairly difficult.
+Much of the course is on a camber and the mud was extremely slippery.
+Also, as Stu had run quite a quick lap, I had set out fairly early.
+There were lots of runners who were faster than me who needed to overtake.
+I decided to take it steady as I wanted to be able to do several more laps.
+Also, I didn’t want to risk injury.

 I quite enjoyed my first lap, even though it was warm.
-I found that the mud made it extremely slippery and my glutes had to work hard to keep me upright, which meant that I felt stiff afterwards.
+The mud made it extremely slippery and my glutes had to work hard to keep me upright, which meant that I felt stiff afterwards.
 Fortunately, Stu and I had several hours to recover, so we went in search of Darren.
 Darren told us that he knew where Nadine and Sam were – the Big Red Party Bus.
 D was correct – Sam was there sharing some bubbles with Nadine!

 We spent a long time chatting before heading back to our tent.
 Becky was out running, so I decided to go and get something to eat.
 Unfortunately, I completely mistimed it.
 I hadn’t realised exactly what time Becky went out for her run and I also thought that Stu was going to do a double lap.
 It took ages for my jacket potato for cheese and beans to be served and I arrived back with it, just as a Becky ran past.
 This meant that it was time for Stu to run and he pointed out that he was only scheduled to run a single lap.
 Doh!
 I wouldn’t normally eat so much 45 minutes before a long run!